A QBist Ontology: Concluding remarks: physics, free will, and the future of evolution

 If all of this sounds phantasmagoric, it is in large part because our theoretical dealings with the world are conditioned by the manner in which we, at this point in history, experience the world.
 We conceive of the evolution of consciousness, if not as a sudden lighting up of the bulb of sentience, then as a progressive emergence of ways of experiencing a world that exists independently of being experienced.
 There is no such world.
-There are only different ways in which the One manifests itself to itself.

-The different ways in which the One has hitherto manifested itself to itself have been painstakingly documented by Jean Gebser \cite{GebserEPO,Mohrhoff-Gebser}.
-One characteristic of the several ``structures of consciousness'' that have emerged, or are on the verge of emerging, is their dimensionality.
+There are only different ways in which the One manifests the world to itself.
+These different ways have been painstakingly documented by Jean \citet{GebserEPO}.
+One characteristic of the ``structures of consciousness'' that have successively emerged or are on the verge of emerging is their dimensionality.
 An increase in the dimensionality of the consciousness to which the world is manifested is tantamount to an increase in the dimensionality of the manifested world.

 Consider, by way of example, the consciousness structure that immediately preceded the present and still dominant one.
-One of its characteristics was the notion that the world is enclosed in a sphere, with the fixed stars attached to its boundary, the firmament. \emph{We} cannot but ask: what is beyond that sphere?
+One of its characteristics is the notion that the world is enclosed in a sphere, with the fixed stars attached to its boundary, the firmament. \emph{We} cannot but ask: what is beyond that sphere?
 Those who held this notion could not, because for them the third dimension of space---viewer-centered depth---did not at all have the reality it has for us.
 Lacking our sense of this dimension, the world experienced by them was in an important sense two-dimensional.
-This is why they could not handle perspective in drawing and painting, and why they were unable to arrive at the subject-free ``view from nowhere'' \cite{Nagel_Nowhere}, which is a prerequisite of modern science.
+This is why they could not handle perspective in drawing and painting, and why they were unable to arrive at the subject-free ``view from nowhere,'' which is a prerequisite of modern science.
 All this became possible with the consolidation, during the Renaissance, of our characteristically three-dimensional consciousness structure.